layanBalbisi03/Dos-Attack-Detection-project/README.md

 # Ensemble Learning
 Ensembling Learning leverages multiple base models to achieve better predictive performance, which is often better than any of the constituent models alone.
 It has been proven critical in many practical applications and data science competitions applications.
-You can also find the Ensemble model code for ( stacking Classifier, Fixed Weighted, Voting, Learnable Weighted) in [Ensemble learning.ipynb](https://github.com/layanBalbisi03/Dos-Attack-Detection-project/tree/main/Ensemble%20Learning)
+You can find the Ensemble model code for ( stacking Classifier, Fixed Weighted, Voting, Learnable Weighted) in [Ensemble learning.ipynb](https://github.com/layanBalbisi03/Dos-Attack-Detection-project/tree/main/Ensemble%20Learning)